telerik/ajax-docs/controls/grid/data-binding/model-binding-and-strongly-typed-data-controls-support.md

 For example if SelectMethod returns data from Linq DataContext and if the paging of the bound control is turned on, the executed database query will return only items for the current page.
 If the bound control is sorted by a column the sorting also will be executed on the database and the sorted result will be returned.
 That is because the Linq will optimize the query to perform the sort and page operation as part of the database query.

->note The returned query needs to be sorted by using OrderBy when LinqToEntities is used, otherwise the exception: The method 'Skip' is only supported for sorted input in LINQ to Entities.
+>tip The returned query needs to be sorted by using OrderBy when LinqToEntities is used, otherwise the exception: The method 'Skip' is only supported for sorted input in LINQ to Entities.
 The method 'OrderBy' must be called before the method 'Skip' will be thrown.
 >MultiColumnsorting is NOT supported when the ModelBinding is used.
 >

->note Hierarchical RadGrid is NOT supported.
+>tip Hierarchical RadGrid is NOT supported.
 In order to use RadGrid hierarchy you need to use the Declarative Relations or Advanced Data Binding and programmatic hierarchy binding.
 >RadGrid calls its SelectMethod twice (once for the grid and once for the MasterTableView) although SelectMethod for the MasterTableView is not declared.The select method must be called twice because the RadGrid calls its base.DataBind() and then the MasterTableVeiw calls its base.DataBind() method.
 So the framework calls SelectMethod twice, however only one database query is executed to get all data for building items in the MasterTableVeiw.
 >